RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

    ![](https://github.com/RaviBasagonda/mendix/blob/main/docs/images/6/microflow-add-new-value.gif?raw=true)<br/>

    e.
-Repeat the steps from *c* to *d* till you add all the attributes you may want to change while editing the part details.<br/>
+Repeat steps from c to d till you add all the attributes you may want to change while editing the part details.<br/>

    f.
 Go to the **Properties** tab > **Behavior** section > **Commit** and make sure to choose **Yes**, and turn the **Refresh in Client** switch on.
 This behavior sets an event to commit and display the changes in parts list.